Freedom of Information

 CDs: $10 for each CD.

 You will be given a fee estimate if the fees are likely to be more than $25.
-If the estimate of fees is $100 or more, you may have to pay a 50 % deposit.
-Fees may be paid by cash, money order, certified cheque, debit card, Visa, MasterCard, or American Express.
+If the estimate of fees is $100 or more, you may have to pay a 50% deposit.
+Fees may be paid by cash, money order, certified cheque (payable to the Town of Oakville), debit card, Visa, or MasterCard.

 If you are not satisfied with the town’s response to your request, you may appeal the town’s decision to the Information and Privacy Commissioner.
 This commissioner is appointed by the Provincial Legislature and is independent of any government or public institution.
 The commissioner may be contacted at: